-The slowdown-vs.-lockout dynamic was the kind of brinksmanship familiar from past negotiations between two sides with a history of conflict that dates to the killing of dockworkers during the Great Depression.
-How much responsibility for the congestion each side bears may never be determined but their animosity magnified the crisis.
+The slowdown-vs.-lockout dynamic was the kind of brinksmanship familiar to past negotiations between two sides with a history of conflict, dating to the killing of dockworkers during the Great Depression.
+How much responsibility for the congestion each side bears may never be determined, but their animosity magnified the crisis.

 In early February, the CEO of the maritime association publicly warned that if no agreement could be reached, employers would stop calling workers and shut down the ports within days.
 Weekend and holiday lockouts of many longshoremen followed, though major ports were not fully closed.